axee123/College-Management-System-1234/README.md

-School Management System
+College Management System

-The School Management System is a comprehensive, user-friendly application designed to automate and streamline the day-to-day administrative tasks of schools and educational institutions.
+The College Management System is a comprehensive, user-friendly application designed to automate and streamline the day-to-day administrative tasks of colleges and educational institutions.
 It supports efficient management of student data, staff records, fee transactions, attendance tracking, and academic performance — all from a centralized platform.

 Key Features
 Student Management – Add, update, and manage student details, class assignments, and performance records.